The Muppets A to Z

 I was born a Muppets fan.
 I am still a Muppets fan.
 I will die a Muppets fan.
-Even as a kid I was curious as to how the Muppeters brought these characters to life.
-I learned how to count the stairs in Spanish thanks to Sesame Street.
+Even as a kid, I was curious as to how the Muppet performers brought these characters to life.
+I learned how to count stairs in Spanish thanks to Sesame Street.
 I made my dad tape every Muppets special that came on TV.
 I couldn’t leave Washington, DC until I took a picture with Kermit at the Smithsonian.
 I still watch their movies, listen to their songs, and watch reruns of Fraggle Rock.
-There are so many different incarnations of the Muppets and other projects created by the Jim Henson Company.
-It's impossible to squeeze almost 60 years of history into one article.
+It's impossible to squeeze 60 years of history into one article.
 So, below are 26 facts about the Muppet characters, their performers, and their famous appearances in alphabetical order.

 "Movin' Right Along"

-Elmo – Elmo is one of the most popular Muppets of Sesame Street.
-He’s a three-year-old monster who lives on Sesame Street and always refers to himself in the third person.
+Elmo is one of the most popular Muppets of Sesame Street.
+He’s a three-year-old monster who always refers to himself in the third person.
 His popularity skyrocketed in 1996 with the release of the “Tickle Me Elmo” toy which was the most sought after toy of the Christmas season.
-Invented by Ron Dubren, the creator hoped to create a toy that laughed when you “tickled” it.
+Invented by Ron Dubren, he set out to create a toy that laughed when you “tickled” it.
 His original idea was to place his technology in a monkey, but his idea was not well received until Sesame Street bought it from him.
-The $30 dolls were selling for up to $2,500.00 at the height of the Christmas season that year, and Elmo now has his own chunk of time devoted to each episode of Sesame Street (sources: time.com; cnn.com)
+The $30 dolls were selling for up to $2,500 at the height of the Christmas season that year, and Elmo is still one of the most popular characters on Sesame Street. (sources: time.com; cnn.com)

-Fran Brill- Fran Brill is the first major female puppeteer on Sesame Street.
+Fran Brill is the first major female puppeteer on Sesame Street.
 She was an actress who had to learn puppetry during a June 1970 workshop in order to join the cast of the show.
-She made the cut and went on to voice many of the female characters on the show including Prairie Dawn, Betty Lou, and Zoe.
-Being so much shorter than the men in the cast, she has to wear special shoes that elevate her to the others’ heights, (source: Sesame Street: A Celebration – 40 Years of Life on the Street)
+She made the cut and went on to voice many of the female characters on the show including: Prairie Dawn, Betty Lou, and Zoe.
+Being so much shorter than the men in the cast, she has to wear special elevated shoes that put her at an even height with her co-stars. (source: Sesame Street: A Celebration – 40 Years of Life on the Street)

-Hecklers – Statler and Waldorf are two famous Muppets that love to loath the gang.
-They appear in the movies, TV shows, and TV specials and are named after two famous hotels in New York City.
-Statler is the taller guy with the longer face, and Waldorf has the wide face and mustache.
-They were originally performed by Jim Henson and Jerry Nelson.
-Richard Hunt took over for Nelson shortly after.
-These days, they are played by Steve Whitmire and Jerry Nelson, and the two old guys still love to heckle the other Muppets, especially Fozzie Bear: (source: Muppet Wiki)
+Statler and Waldorf are two famous Muppets that love to loath the gang.
+They pop up in the movies, TV shows, and TV specials and are named after two famous hotels in New York City.
+Statler is the taller of the two with a longer face, and Waldorf has a wide face and mustache.
+They were originally performed by Jim Henson and Jerry Nelson before Richard Hunt took over for Nelson shortly thereafter.
+The two old guys still love to heckle the other Muppets as they perform, especially Fozzie Bear, always keeping them grounded and put in their place. (source: Muppet Wiki)

 I Don't Want to Live On The Moon